SysKitTeam/docs-point/docs/point-collaborators/workspace-review/shadow-users-step.md

 * **Remove Access (11)** action
   * Clicking this action removes the user's access to the workspace

-**Selecting more than one workspace** lets you perform these two actions on multiple guests at once.
+**Selecting more than one users** lets you perform these two actions on multiple users at once.

 ![Workspace Review - Inactive External Shadow Users Step](../../../static/img/workspace-review-shadow-users-step-inactive-external.png)